dgyulai/ModularAssembly/README.md

 * C#.NET to run the benchmark aplication that generates orders by running the VB macro, and executes the models sequentially
   * `BenchmarkApp.cs` (requires Xpress' Mosel and Microsoft's Excel references)

-The provided mathematical models are implemented in FICO Xpress commercial optimization suite, applying its Mosel language.
-The data analytics models are implemented in open-source R language.
+Take into consideration that the execution of the models involves the generation of output files to export the data and establish the file link between the applications.

 ## benchmarkInput.xls
-The benchmarkInput.xls file includes all the input needed to run the experiments presented in the benchmark section of the thesis.
+The `benchmarkInput.xls` file includes all the input needed to run the experiments presented in the benchmark section of the thesis.

 The first sheet "Products" includes all the static data corresponding to the products and their modularized assembly lines.
 Column "A" includes the name of different products P1-P67.
 The columns WS1-WS8 provide the number of moules from each type, needed to assemble a given product type.
 The "SetupTime" is the setup time [min] when switching from one product type to another, independently of the system type.
 The "ProcTime" is the total amount of manual processing times expressed in minutes.
 The "Reconfiguration" provides in formation about the reconfiguration time in minutes.